Skip to Content

 Sanding wood

-3. Next, to give the sanded wood a lovely finish rub on some clear wood wax.
-This will also protect the wood a bit from water spills on your DIY plant shelves.
+Step 3: To give the sanded wood a lovely finish, rub on some clear wood wax.
+This will also protect the wood from water spills on your DIY plant shelves.

 waxing wood